 - Social media accounts

-Before getting any further, make sure you have access to all of these.
+Before getting any further, ensure you have access to these accounts.
 If not, take a moment to track them down.

 In addition to this list, you’ll also want to ensure you have banking, payment processors, and any other accounts that hold sensitive (i.e. personal and/or financial) data.